Don’t ignore the early warning signs of sudden cardiac arrest

 The study found that about half of patients who have a sudden cardiac arrest first experience symptoms such as intermittent chest pain or pressure, shortness of breath or heart palpitations.
 However, about 80 percent of patients ignore those symptoms.
 Researchers found that those who sought medical attention for those symptoms had a better chance of survival than those who didn’t.

-“This study helps to remind people to take into consideration their risk factors,” says Walter Clair, M.D., the executive medical director and chief medical officer at the Vanderbilt Heart and Vascular Institute.
+“This study helps to remind people to take into consideration their risk factors,” said Walter Clair, M.D., the executive medical director and chief medical officer at the Vanderbilt Heart and Vascular Institute.

 What are the risk factors?